 Here we can share one of the most recent examples where we leveraged parking management.
 Our development was dedicated especially to the commercial market and was about a parking management system designed for the company that manages parking spaces.

-We used an AI-powered engine that helps venue visitors better navigate.
+We used an AI-powered engine that helps venue visitors navigate better.
 Despite its commercial usage, this highly dedicated solution for transit logistics significantly improves logistics movement between certain sectors in the parking lot.
 The application of such a solution can be easily applied to truck drivers who need to park at logistics centers while awaiting their time window for unloading or loading goods.

 Adopting a selective innovation strategy ensures you get exactly what you need without falling behind your competitors.
 I've heard from many companies at trade fairs about the problems they face when they bite off more than they can chew.
 They thought they could adopt extensive systems that do a little of everything, but they ended up with systems full of errors that don't align with their business needs.
 One reason for this is that they aren't selective innovators.